networkimprov/mnm-hammer/README.md

 ### Status

+_07 May 2019_ -
+v0.2 is released.
+It has only been tested on Linux & MacOS, with Firefox.
+_New:_ a tour with cartoons covering essential features.

 _19 April 2019_ -
 v0.1 is released.
 It has only been tested on Linux & MacOS, with Firefox.